Douglas TBD Devastator: Surviving aircraft

 No TBD’s survive in museums or private collections, nor are there any currently under restoration.
-However, below are eleven underwater aircraft that are known to exist and are the closest to a complete airframe.
+As many as 11 aircraft were known to exist underwater in 2004.
 An expedition has been proposed to recover several TBDs from the wreck of the USS Lexington.
-Note that these aircraft exist in varying degrees of intactness due to circumstances of their loss and subsequent saltwater corrosion.
+These aircraft have varying degrees of intactness due to circumstances of their loss and subsequent saltwater corrosion.
 For example, the pair at Jaluit, a shallow warm-water atoll, have reef creatures growing on their exteriors; several of those lost at Coral Sea have broken wings and fuselages due to avgas explosions and their free-fall to the deep sea floor.